“The Longest Church in Australia”

 So from an the abandoned mining centre of Pine Creek, no less than four hundred and fifty miles distant, Father Dew brought a church whose iron framework was dismantled in two weeks.

-The trucks carrying the dismantled church were caught in floods at Daly Waters and parts of the load were unloaded when the trucks became bogged and left by the roadside, some being washed away.
+The trucks carrying the dismantled church were caught in flood waters at Daly Waters and parts of the load were unloaded when the trucks became bogged and left by the roadside, some being washed away.

 Because the building was spread out along the route between Pine Creek and Tennant Creek, some four hundred and fifty miles for quite some time, it became affectionately known by locals as the:-